mxtheussouza/fetchicles-api/README.md

 yarn dev
 ```

-Case you wanna use this project just with API.

-Build this project and run.
+Case you wanna use this project just with API, build this project and run.
 ```
 yarn build && yarn start
 ```